remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 One advantage of this style is learning how to interact with github.
 Even simple pulls and commits are things I never really had to do, so its nice to least know what's happening when trying to speak to DevOps teams.

 The most obvious advantage is security.
 Lots of the WYSIWYG CMS's get interesting once you add plugins and that's when you add vulnerabilities.
 Static pages are just that, static pages.
 You can get "dynamic" enough with the features i Jekyll and that's good enough for me.
-Besides, how embarassing would it be to have my security notes webpage spamming people because it was compromised?
+Besides, how embarrassing would it be to have my security notes webpage spamming people because it was compromised?

 ## Why Jekyll?